Skip to Main Content

 Balboa Capital: Best for fair credit

-Overview: Balboa Capital provides semi-truck financing for new and used semi trucks of up to $350,000 or $500,000, depending on the collateral provided.
+Overview: Balboa Capital provides semi-truck loans for new and used semi trucks of up to $350,000 or $500,000, depending on the collateral provided.
 The lender offers a quick online application with same-day funding, a much faster timeline than the usual several days or weeks you’d wait with other lenders.
 While some business owners may hesitate to work with an online lender, Balboa Capital is owned by banking giant Ameris Bank and has funded over $8 billion in business loans.

 Truck Lenders USA: Best for truck financing options